 The statements of the Secretary of State turned out to be lies.

-No one knows what was in that test tube.
+No one knows to this day what was in that test tube.

 by unscrupulous historians, by incompetent “experts”.

 [Elena Lavrova.
 Psychologist.
-Teacher at the Faculty of psychology at the Military University of the Russian Ministry of Defence]
+Teacher at the Faculty of psychology at the Military University of the MoD of RF]

 and he starts grabbing this and that and is less critical in its perception.